What is Trident?

 Where are the UK’s nuclear weapons and submarines based?

 The Royal Navy’s fleet of Vanguard SSBNs are based at HMNB Clyde in Scotland, along with the Astute class SSN.
 Maintenance for these submarines can also be carried out at HMNB Devonport, where the fleet of Trafalgar class SSNs are based.

 The UK’s main nuclear weapons storage area is adjacent to HMNB Clyde, at RNAD Coulport.
 The complex, which is partly underground, has facilities to store a number of Trident ICBMs, as well as the nuclear warheads that would be fitted onto them.
-Underneath the base there are two docks to facilitate loading of Trident missiles onto Vanguard submarines.
 The base is also a storage area for a large number of the Royal Navy’s conventional weapons.

 RNAD Coulport satellite image | Google Maps